 Think of PONs as different types of keys.
 These different keys allow you to unlock different brain neurochemicals.
 Let’s go over some very common examples.

 Nicotine is widely used around the world in the form of tobacco-containing products.
-Although it gets a bad rap due to its addictive potential when vaped or smoked, there is tons of research showing that it is also a nootropic and may be helpful in various cognitive disorders including Alzheimer’s disease.
+Although it gets a bad rap due to its addictive potential when vaped or smoked, there are tons of research showing that it is also a nootropic and may be helpful in various cognitive disorders, including Alzheimer’s disease .